CFDHubUserGuide/UserGuide/Software.rst

 List of OpenFOAM installations
 ---------------------------

-<a href="mailto:jdoe@example.com">For any question on OpenFOAM installations please contact Paolo Schito</a>.
+For any question on OpenFOAM installations please contact Paolo Schito.

 **x86_64_v4 architecture** (meccsys2.q)